 EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

-Overview -- Two teams of 26 rising sophomores and juniors will be chosen via open tryouts to represent Pennsylvania and Maryland, respectively.
-College coaches and pro scouts will be invited to attend the tryout sessions that run as a pro-style workout, practices with final rosters in Harrisburg, a final roster pro-style workout and the 3-game set at FNB Field in Harrisburg, PA.
+Overview -- Two teams of 26 rising sophomores and juniors will be chosen via tryouts to represent Pennsylvania and Maryland, respectively.
+College coaches will be invited to attend the tryout sessions that run as a pro-style workout, a final roster pro-style workout and the 3-game set at FNB Field in Harrisburg, PA.

 Spirit of the Event -- While the event offers players an excellent opportunity to showcase their talents in person for college coaches and scouts, the Big 26 Baseball Classic® is designed to be to be a unique summer baseball experience that not only gives players the chance to compete with and against some of the best players in Pennsylvania and Maryland, but also to grow on and off the field through events like the Buddy Program.
-Players room, travel and eat together, and play a 3-game series to mimic a college level series experience.
+Players room, travel and eat together, and play a 3-game series to mimic college and minor league road trip experiences.
 The Big 26 Baseball Classic is operated by a non-profit organization.

 Buddy Program -- Players participate in the Buddy Program, building relationships with children, teens and young adults (age 5-21) living with intellectual and/or physical disabilities.
 Activities include a picnic and Challenger Game, and all buddies are invited to be announced with their Big 26 player before each game.

-Scroll for FAQs, or CLICK HERE for our YouTube Channel
+Scroll for FAQs, or CLICK HERE for our new YouTube Channel

 Q: Do I need to be officially invited to a tryout?